vortexntnu/vortex-auv/guidance/guidance_los/README.md

-# LOS Guidance System
+# LOS Guidance Action Server Implementation

-A ROS2 implementation of a 3D Line-of-Sight (LOS) guidance system for autonomous underwater vehicles (AUVs).
+A ROS2 implementation of a 3D Line-of-Sight (LOS) guidance for path following for autonomous underwater vehicles (AUVs).

 ## Overview